Tag Archives: heritage

 passed, no guarantee of one next year, maybe

-we’ll starve over the winter while being Indian, being White,
+we’ll starve over the winter while being Native, being White,

 being Neither, being Both, being the kind